 Canine adenovirus-2 causes infectious hepatitis, a viral disease that affects the kidneys, liver, lungs, spleen, and even the dog’s eyes.
 Even though the virus has nothing in common with the same pathogen that causes hepatitis in people, some of the symptoms are similar.

 A dog with infectious hepatitis will show vomiting, jaundice, pain around the liver, and an extended abdomen, in general.
 To date, there is no treatment available, so once again, the vaccine can prevent this potentially deadly condition.

 Rabies needs no introduction.
 Most people know that it is zoonotic, meaning that it can be transmitted from animals to humans.
 While the chances of your dog catching rabies from another pooch or even a wild animal nowadays are very slim, you could still run into problems if you choose to skip this vaccination.

 If you want to avoid any legal problems, in case your dog ends up biting someone, you should vaccinate your dog against rabies.

 Not every dog has to be vaccinated against every disease that exists.
-Some canine vaccinations can be administered depending on a set of factors, such as the pet’s age, medical history, travel habits, lifestyle, or the environment where he or she lives.
+Some canine vaccinations can be administered depending on a set of factors, such as the pet’s age, medical history, travel habits, lifestyle, or the environment where they live.